ConservationMetrics/gc-docs/docs/index.md

 This documentation provides comprehensive guidance for:

 ### 🏗️ **[Overview](./overview/)**
-Understanding Guardian Connector's architecture, purpose, and how it fits into your community's broader monitoring and advocacy work.
+Understanding Guardian Connector's purpose, design principles, and how it fits into your community's broader monitoring and advocacy work.

 ### 📚 **[Reference](./reference/)**
 Detailed information about integrated tools, hosting options, and technical specifications to help you make informed decisions about implementation.